Train operating company: Great Britain

 A number of metropolitan railways on the network are operated by the local franchise holder in conjunction with the passenger transport executive or other civic body responsible for administering public transport.
 One of these bodies, the Merseyside Passenger Transport Executive (Merseytravel) is responsible for one of three National Rail franchises not awarded by central government, namely the Merseyrail franchise, while certain National Rail services in North London came under the control of TfL in November 2007 as London Overground.
 Two other franchises, the Scottish national franchise, currently operated by ScotRail, and the Welsh domestic franchise, operated by Transport for Wales, are awarded by the devolved governments of the two constituent nations.

 The Rail Delivery Group is the coordinating body of the train operating companies in Great Britain and owns the National Rail brand, which uses the former British Rail double-arrow logo and organises the common ticketing structure.
 Many of the train operating companies are in fact parts of larger companies which operate multiple franchises.

 Current operators

 Northern Ireland

-The railway network in Northern Ireland is managed differently from the rest of the UK.
-The sole company in Northern Ireland that operates trains is NI Railways, who are a subsidiary of Translink, the publicly owned transport corporation, which also runs the Metro buses in Belfast and Ulsterbus coaches around the country.
-NIR is not a TOC under the terms of the Railways Act 1993, which only applies to Great Britain.
+The railway network in Northern Ireland is managed differently from that of the rest of the UK.
+The sole company in Northern Ireland that operates trains is NI Railways, which is a subsidiary of Translink, the publicly owned transport corporation, which also runs the Metro buses in Belfast and Ulsterbus coaches around the country.
+NIR is not a TOC under the terms of the Railways Act 1993, which applies only to Great Britain.
 The cross-border service Enterprise (Belfast–Dublin) is jointly operated with Iarnród Éireann, the publicly owned national railway company of the Republic of Ireland.